axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The engine automatically deploys the Portal application with default users.
-You do not need to deploy anything (Single mode).
+You do not need to deploy anything (Single application mode).

 .. table::